slackapi/node-slack-sdk/packages/cli-test/README.md

 1. `SlackCLI` - an object containing a variety of methods to interact with the CLI
   - methods are named after [Slack CLI commands][commands], e.g. `SlackCLI.deploy()`
+2. `SlackCLIProcess` - a class that can be instantiated that exposes the ability to run arbitrary commands, with optional global flags as well as command-specific flags.
-2. `SlackTracerId` - trace IDs to verify CLI command output
+3. `SlackTracerId` - trace IDs to verify CLI command output
   - see available exported IDs on `SlackTracerId` object
   - to enable the CLI to show this output, any CLI commands executed by this library are invoked with the environment variable set: `SLACK_TEST_TRACE=true`